-Gone were the constricting shapes of the Victorian era, and now a young woman called the flapper girl had emerged with a boyish haircut and wearing a straight and loose, shift dress with waistlines at the hips.
+Gone were the constricting shapes of the Victorian era.
+Now a young woman called the flapper girl had emerged with a boyish haircut and a straight, loose, shift dress with waistlines at the hips.

-These rebellious women in the ’20s who would often drink, smoke, wear heavy makeup, and perform other acts that challenged social norms at the time.
+These rebellious women in the ’20s would often drink, smoke, wear heavy makeup, and perform other acts that challenged social norms at the time.

-And as hemlines rise, stockings were seen worn more often.
-The invention of the alternative silk rayon allowed women of all social statuses able to afford pantyhose.
+And as hemlines rose, stockings were seen worn more often.
+The invention of the alternative silk rayon allowed women of all social statuses to afford pantyhose.

 Jantzen’s bathing suit brand was known for its logo, which featured a diving girl in a snappy red ensemble.
 The image became famous worldwide during the twentieth century.

 Swim caps were in fashion, as they prevented hairdos from being ruined.
 Aviator style swim caps were fashionable too, fitting snugly over both male and female heads.

 During the ’20s, women’s fashion included a variety of coat styles that were practical yet glamorous.
 In the colder months, long wool velour overcoats were on trend, characterized by their large collars, cuffs, buttons, and matching belts.

 These coats, often in dark shades like blue, brown, grey, and green, featured removable fur collars for added warmth and luxury, making them practical for layering.